nsol-nmsu/nest/README.md

 * typing `make configure` Copies files to their destination, configures flags and compiles/links NS3 files.
 * typing `make`           Copies files to their destination, and runs ./waf to compile/link NS3 files.
 * typing `make clean`     Removes <some of> the added files.
-* typing `make cleanLogs` Removes all files and directories inside core2ns3_Logs folder
+* typing `make cleanLogs` Removes all files and directories inside core2ns3_Logs directory

 ## 2) Execute ##

-Once all files have been placed and compiled, return to ns3.25 directory and run the following sample for confirmation:
+Once all files have been placed and compiled, return to ns3 directory and run the following sample for confirmation:

 ```